 DI: What kind of emotions do you feel when you design?

-ZL : When designing, I experience a wide range of emotions.
-Initially, there's often a sense of excitement mixed with a bit of nervousness as I tackle new challenges.
+HL : When designing, we experience a wide range of emotions.
+Initially, there's often a sense of excitement mixed with a bit of nervousness as we tackle new challenges.
 This excitement stems from the creative possibilities that lie ahead.
-However, if I find myself stuck, stress can set in as I strive to find the right solutions.
+However, if we find ourselves stuck, stress can set in as I strive to find the right solutions.
 Yet, this tension typically gives way to immense satisfaction once I overcome these hurdles and see my designs effectively solving the problems they were intended to address.
 This emotional journey is a fundamental part of the creative process, making each project both challenging and rewarding.

 DI: What kind of emotions do you feel when your designs are realized?

-ZL : A design is successful if it meets the users' needs in a simple, effective, and delightful way.
-I first consider usability and impact on the user when judging a design.
+HL : A design is successful if it meets the users' needs in a simple, effective, and delightful way.
+We first consider usability and impact on the user when judging a design.

 DI: What makes a design successful?